 Please be aware that you will not receive your first instalment of student funding immediately after you enrol so it would be advisable to bring some money to university with you to cover your essential costs for the first week of term at least.
 Maintenance loans may take up to five working days to reach your bank account after enrolment, and NHS bursaries are usually paid ten days after students have enrolled and attended the first day of their course.

-The University of Northampton offers students the opportunity to apply for a number of bursaries, scholarships and awards which can help with living and course costs.
-There are also a number of paid employment options at the University, for example becoming a Student Ambassador or getting part time work.
+We offer students the opportunity to apply for a number of bursaries, scholarships and awards which can help with living and course costs.
+There are also a number of paid employment options that you can explore at the University, such as becoming a Student Ambassador or getting part-time work.

-If you have financial problems while you are at the University of Northampton, or if your Maintenance loan or NHS bursary payment is delayed, the Financial Guidance Team may be able to offer you financial assistance (eligibility criteria apply).
-You may be eligible to apply for:
+If you have financial problems while you are at the university, or if your Maintenance loan or NHS bursary payment is delayed, the Financial Guidance Team may be able to offer you financial assistance.
+You could be eligible to apply for the following:

 - Financial Assistance Fund – for students who are experiencing ongoing financial difficulties, as well as support towards a diagnostic assessment, DSA top-up, Care Leaver/Foyer Award, and Carers Award